 This clinic runs every Wednesday from 12pm - 2pm*, at The LGF.
 This clinic tests just for HIV, and provides results whilst you wait (within 20-30 minutes).

-There’s also the option of undertaking a traditional blood-test, which will reconfirm your HIV result, and also test for syphilis.
+There’s also the option of undertaking a traditional blood-test, which will test for other blood bourne viruses.
 No appointment is necessary, but due to the popularity of this service, a limited number of spaces are available.

 * Last appointment time is 1.30pm so please make sure to arrive early (from 11.30am onwards).
 During exceptionally busy times, we may need to suggest alternative services if all the places have been filled.